vaquerizaslab/fanc/fanc-doc/fanc-executable/fanc-analyse-hic/oe.rst

 O/E matrices
 ************

-Using ``klot``, we can visualise the observed/expected Hi-C matrix, which normalised each matrix value to its given expected value at that distance.
+Using ``fancplot``, we can visualise the observed/expected Hi-C matrix, which normalised each matrix value to its given expected value at that distance.
 Here, we are showing a log2-transformed O/E matrix:

 .. literalinclude:: code/oe_example_code
     :language: bash
-    :start-after: start snippet expected klot
+    :start-after: start snippet expected fancplot
-    :end-before: end snippet expected klot
+    :end-before: end snippet expected fancplot

 .. image:: images/fanc_example_500kb_chr18_oe.png